 This post is the second of two that excerpts the article, “10 Healthcare Trends to Watch in 2019” by Robin Rose, MBA VP, Healthcare Resource Group, HealthStream.
-To catch up on the first five trends, read part one here.

 In late 2017, the American Hospital Association (AHA) released a report entitled, “Regulatory Overload,” documenting the burden government regulation was placing on the healthcare industry, including some staggering statistics.

 In the report, the AHA recommended a number of regulatory changes to ease the burden on the U.S. healthcare system, such as suspending hospital star ratings and cancelling Stage 3 of meaningful use.
 In response, Seema Verma, CMS’ new administrator, has been open to change.
 Verma has introduced a “Patients over Paperwork” initiative that directs federal agencies to take steps to reduce burdensome regulations.